 - Pop: Not a family member but an expression of Kay Bojesen's love for Soda Pop is the songbird "Pop".
 In memory of the orange-colored drink that people liked to sip through a straw as children, the Pop bird is also strikingly colored.

 - Sunshine: The songbird Sunshine represents one of the five original color combinations that Bojesen created.
 Sunshine as a symbol of the sun stands for a perfect start to the day, accompanied by sunshine and birdsong.
 In this context, the lush green stands for the prospect of the hopefully approaching spring.

-- Ernst: Ernst is named after Kay Bojesen's father, who was the man behind the satiric publication “Der Tintenfisch” (English: The octopus).
-He was a famous editor, who transmitted a whole lot of good mood, fantasy and playfulness to his famous son.
+- Ernst: Ernst is named after Kay Bojesen's father, who for years was behind the satirical publication "The Squid."
+He was a well-known publisher who passed on in large measure his good humor, imagination and playfulness to his famous son.